Baconz2/Baconz2/README.md

 [mastodon](https://mas.to/evynhh)

-or if you prefer email, baconz at disroot dot org
+or if you prefer email/xmpp, baconz at disroot dot org